cloudnativelabs/kube-router/docs/bgp.md

 Route Reflector server mode or in Route Reflector client mode.
 This is done with node `kube-router.io/rr.server=ClusterID`, `kube-router.io/rr.client=ClusterId` respectively.
 In this mode each Route Reflector Client will only peer with Route Reflector Servers.
-Each Route Route Reflector Server will peer other Route Reflector Server and with Route Reflector Clients enabling reflection.
+Each Route Reflector Server will peer other Route Reflector Server and with Route Reflector Clients enabling reflection.

 Users can annotate node objects with the following command: